crsndr/galaxy-hub/content/eu/storage/index.md

 ---

 Storage provides our users freedom to play around with their data and enables exploratory research, but it is also a limited resource for public Galaxy instances.
-Thanks to the [de.NBI cloud](https://www.denbi.de/cloud) and the [Uni-Freiburg compute center](https://www.rz.uni-freiburg.de) the European Galaxy server is managing 3PB of data today (2025/01).
+Thanks to the [de.NBI cloud](https://www.denbi.de/cloud) and the [Uni-Freiburg compute center](https://www.rz.uni-freiburg.de) the European Galaxy server, as of 01/2025, is managing 3PB.
 Users access this storage for free; governments are paying for the freedom of science and against being locked into some commercial system.
-Everyone gets a fair share of the storage, on the [EU Galaxy server](https://usegalaxy.eu) those are 250 GB for every user, also called `quota`.
+Everyone gets a fair share of the storage,  also called `quota`, on the [EU Galaxy server](https://usegalaxy.eu) those are 250GB for every user.

 This system has served us well for many years.
-However, different user groups have varying storage needs, and some also contribute financially to the global Galaxy infrastructure.
-Until now, we have addressed this by generously extending storage quotas upon request via our quota-request form.
+Different user groups have varying storage needs, and some also contribute financially to the global Galaxy infrastructure.
+As a consequence we have addressed this by generously extending storage quotas upon request via our quota-request form.
-We remain committed to expanding our storage capacity through future grants and we will also keep the quota-request form.
+We remain committed to expand our storage capacity through future grants and we will also keep the quota-request form.

 That said, long-term sustainability is a growing challenge as the number of users increases.
 To address this, the Galaxy community has introduced advanced Research Data Management (RDM) features, including: